GooglyBlox/groupPost/README.md

   <img width="200" height="200" src="https://github.com/GooglyBlox/groupPost/blob/main/src/images/groupPost-logo.png?raw=true">
 </p>

+> *I AM NOT LIABLE FOR YOU MISUSING THIS APPLICATION AND EXCEEDING RATE LIMITS.
+ALWAYS KEEP API LIMITS IN MIND.*

 # groupPost

 Streamline your social media sharing with groupPost!
 This browser extension enables you to instantly send posts from Twitter and Instagram directly to Discord via webhooks.